Thesola10/ostree-sysext/README.md

 # <img src="https://raw.githubusercontent.com/thesola10/ostree-sysext/master/.github/icon.svg" width="64"></img> ostree-sysext

-## DISCLAIMER

-ostree-sysext is currently alpha software, provided as-is with no guarantee.

 > [!WARNING]
 > Not everything is implemented!
 I encourage you to check out [the wiki](https://github.com/thesola10/ostree-sysext/wiki) for the intended design.